Enabling AI Assistant (Customer-Hosted LLM)

 This article contains the steps to enable AI Assistant using OpenAI or Azure as your LLMClosed An LLM, or Large Language Model, is a deep learning model that has been pre-trained on vast amounts of data and is used to power generative AI. provider.

-AI Assistant automatically creates correspondence by pulling information from the Candidate and Job records in Bullhorn ATS.
+AI Assistant automatically creates correspondence by pulling information from the Candidate, Contact, and Job records in Bullhorn ATS.
 AI Assistant can be used to generate email messages, screening questions, pitches, and much more with the click of a button.

 Before you Begin